LisaVdB/Confocal-z-stack-cell-detection/README.md

 ## JVM not found
 Info about this error can be found at https://github.com/imagej/pyimagej/issues/176

-To resolve the error, add JAVA_HOME to ImageJ.py file in the src folder by adding the following line of code:
+To resolve the error, add JAVA_HOME to ImageJ.py file in the src folder by adding the following line of code prior to setting the ij variable:

 ```os.environ['JAVA_HOME'] = 'C:\\Users\\name\\AppData\\Local\\r-miniconda\\envs\\r-reticulate'```